TheEgghead27/Eggbot/INSTALL.md

 10. Click these permissions \
 ![](tutorial/perms.png)

-11. Use this link to invite your bot to your server (like any other bot)\
+11. Use the generated link to invite your bot to your server (like any other bot)\
  ![](tutorial/getlink.png)

 12. Right click your Discord account in chat\